cloutrapp/assets/README.md

-# Influensic Assets
+# Cloutr.
+Assets

-This repository contains all the digital branding assets for Influensic, including logos, banners, images, and other media used across the platform.
+This repository contains all the digital branding assets for Cloutr, including logos, banners, images, and other media used across the platform.

 ## 📂 Asset Types

-- **Logos:** The official logos of Influensic for various uses.
+- **Logos:** The official logos of Cloutr for various uses.
 - **Banners:** Marketing banners, web headers, and promotional images.
 - **Icons:** Various icons used within the platform.
 - **Marketing Materials:** Digital brochures, flyers, and other collateral.